shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

     * In such a scenario, the survival of the grant-back from the Licensee does not cure the underlying third-party rights issue.
 The Licensor would then need to:
       * Remove their video, or at least the portions containing the infringing third-party material originating from the Licensee's Streamed Work.
       * Independently secure the necessary rights or permissions from the actual third-party rights holders to continue using that content.
-      * Potentially edit their video to remove the problematic segment.
     * It's important for the Licensor to be aware that relying on the Licensee's warranty (Clause 4.e.iv) carries some risk, and if a third-party rights issue emerges from the Licensee's content, the Licensor may need to take corrective action regarding their own derivative work.

-6.4 Understanding Rights in Chain Reactions or Multi-Layered Content
+#### 6.4 Understanding Rights in Chain Reactions or Multi-Layered Content

 The VOD Reaction License primarily governs the reuse of the *original Licensor's VODs*.
 Complex situations can arise when reactions are made to reactions, involving multiple creators' rights.
 Consider this scenario: